jcwright77/engaging_cluster_howto/README.md

         srun -p sb.q -I -N 1 -c 1 --pty -t 0-00:05 /bin/bash
         salloc -N 1 -n 16 -p sched_any_quicktest --time=0:15:00 --exclusive
+        #x11 forwarding to a specific node, may take a moment to first load
+        srun -w node552 -N 1 -n 32 -p sched_mit_psfc --time=1:00:00 --x11=first --pty /bin/bash

     where `sb.q` is the partition you want to use.
 Note quicktest has a 15min limit.

 -   Other trivia
-    -   can ssh to a node if you have a job using it.
+    -   you can only ssh to a node if you have a job using it.

-    -   web pages in ~/public\_html appear as <http://engaging-web.mit.edu/~jcwright>
+    -   web pages in `$HOME/public\_html` appear as http://engaging-web.mit.edu/~theuser

 # Demos